 Applicants must demonstrate that the Capital Project funded through the CPFP meets the following annual minimum thresholds to be considered for funding:

-Capital Projects seeking up to $5,000,000.00 shall project an incremental increase of at least 25,000 paid or documented attendees and generate an incremental increase of at least 10,000 Tourist room nights;
+Capital Projects seeking up to $5,000,000.00 shall project an annual incremental increase of at least 25,000 paid or documented attendees and generate an incremental increase of at least 10,000 Tourist room nights;

-Capital Projects seeking more than $5,000,000.00 shall project an incremental increase of at least 50,000 paid or documented attendees and generate an incremental increase of at least 25,000 Tourist room nights.
+Capital Projects seeking more than $5,000,000.00 shall project an annual incremental increase of at least 50,000 paid or documented attendees and generate an incremental increase of at least 25,000 Tourist room nights.

 Notwithstanding these threshold requirements, MLS training facility Capital Projects that are otherwise eligible for CPFP funding and satisfy all other requirements of these Guidelines shall be eligible to apply for CPFP funding.

-Applicants receiving capital project funding will be required to sign a funding agreement that has been prepared by the County Attorney’s Office.
+Applicants receiving capital project funding will be required to sign a funding agreement prepared by the County Attorney’s Office which they received, reviewed and agreed to, as part of the application process.

-All funding requests provided hereunder shall be on a reimbursement basis to the Applicant after completion and occupancy of the Capital Project upon submittal and review of supporting documentation as required in the funding agreement.
+Other than funding for bond debt service, all funding requests provided hereunder shall be on a reimbursement basis to the Applicant after completion and occupancy of the Capital Project upon submittal and review of supporting documentation as required in the funding agreement.
 Reimbursement payments may be amortized over multiple budget years as determined in the sole discretion of the County.

-Any funding reimbursement provided through the CPFP shall be limited to approved Capital Project costs/expenditures incurred after the application filing date.
+Any funding reimbursement provided through the CPFP shall be limited to allowable and approved Capital Project costs/expenditures incurred after the application filing date.

 Application and Program Timeline